A SHORT HISTORY OF DURHAM

 During the 18th century life in Durham gradually became more comfortable.
 A blue coat charity school was opened in Durham in 1718.
-(It got its name from the colour of the school uniforms).
+(It got its name from the color of the school uniforms).
 In the early 18th century a mustard making industry started in Durham.
-The first theatre in Durham opened in 1722 in Saddler Street.
+The first theater in Durham opened in 1722 in Saddler Street.
 Then in 1729 a statue of Neptune was erected in the Market Place.

 By the middle of the 18th century Durham probably had a population of around 4,000 to 5,000 and it was growing rapidly.
 By 18th century standards Durham was quite a large town.

 However in 1771 there was a severe flood in Durham.
 It damaged Elvet bridge.